leafo/lapis/docs/input_validation.md

 $options_table{
   {
     name = "length",
     description = "A type checker, typically `types.range`, that is used to verify the length of the array before checking individual items.
 The length is computed with the `#` operator.
-If length check fails then no other checks are done, and a single failure message is returned", },
+If length check fails then no other checks are done, and a single failure message is returned"
+  },
   {
     name = "item_prefix",